 What to Do After a Boating Accident

-If you are involved in a boating accident and the boat is still afloat and you are aboard, then the first thing to do is to determine whether you or anyone else needs medical attention.
+The first thing you should do if you are involved in a boating accident is to stop the vessel immediately and determine whether you or anyone else need medical attention.

 If anyone has fallen overboard, then you should assist the victim back onto the boat when possible.
 If the vessel has broken apart or is sinking, then climbing on floating debris and signaling for help is advised.
 You should have a life jacket on or accessible at all times to help you to stay afloat in the event of a boating accident.
 The U.S. Coast Guard reports that 70 percent of boating accident fatalities result from drowning.

 Provided that everyone is still on the boat, the priority should be keeping the boat out of harm’s way while providing medical assistance to those on board.
-The boat should be moved out of the path of oncoming vessels, and then first aid should be provided to injured people.
+South Carolina requires boat operators move their vessel out of the path of oncoming vessels immediately, and then first aid should be provided to injured people.
 The Coast Guard should be contacted immediately to let them know that an accident occurred, the location of the accident and what medical assistance may be necessary.

 In addition to making sure everyone aboard the vessel is OK, you should also check to determine if anyone aboard other vessels involved need assistance.
 You should never leave the scene of a boating accident, especially if anyone is in need of medical help.